 Stay-in care is also an excellent option for elderly.
 Elderly may want to live at home but sometimes need more care than family or at-home caregivers can provide.
 The elderly can stay in short-term hospital or medical facility.
 They are cared for 24/7 by a team of medical professionals in such facilities.
 Such inpatient care can help them get the care they need to recover sooner.

-Safety – seniors living alone can get help with a Personal Emergency Response System (PERS) device which has shown to be effective at saving the lives of seniors who have had an accident or other medical emergency.
+Safety – Technology can help elderly who are living alone.
+Seniors living alone can get help with a Personal Emergency Response System (PERS) device which has shown to be effective at saving the lives of seniors who have had an accident or other medical emergencies.

 Exercise and mental alertness – video game systems enable the elderly to play games designed to keep both their minds and their bodies active.

 Medication Management – smartphone apps are available that can help track medications, alert the user when to take a medication and offer specific information on a wide range of medications.

 Health Tracking – One of the best technology for seniors are online tools.
 They are available and can simplify the process of maintaining and accessing health information.
 While making it easier to connect with their primary physician as well.